lingyun-wu/CarND-Project-05/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There are still some wobbly and unstable bounding boxes in the video, which might be caused by fause classifications.
-The pipeline also seems to fail to detect vehicles little far from the camera.
-The next step I will do is to try some other classifier like decision tree or deep learning method, or try to tune the parameters for `LinearSVC`.
+There are still some false positives and unstable bounding boxes in the video, which might be caused by false classifications.
+Becuase I don't have enough time right now, I will submit this version of video.
+The next step I will do is to try with some other threshold values for the heated map, and then try some other classifiers, like decision tree or deep learning method.
+Another thing is the computational efficiency of this pipeline is still not very good.
+It takes several seconds to work through one single frame, which is too much for real world driving.
+To solve this, one way is to use a better processor, and the other way is to improve the efficiency of the algorithm, which can be dug deeper in the futrue.